Running a business is not as easy as it appears, it’s actually a herculean task being

 transaction even exist?
 Is it in the possession of the other party?
 Is the actual

-item/service the same as described? etc.
+item/service the same as described? etc.- RECEIPT UPON PAYMENT

 For every payment made, make sure to obtain a receipt of same from the other